-All the solved questions of chapter 10 Circles, are with respect to NCERT syllabus and guidelines, to help students solve each exercise questions present in the book and prepare for the exam.
+All the solved questions of Chapter 10 Circles, are with respect to the second term CBSE syllabus and guidelines, to help students solve each exercise question present in the book and prepare for the exam.
 These serve as reference tools for the students to do homework and also support them to score good marks.
-Students can also get here solutions for Class 9th Maths all chapters, exercise-wise.
+Students can also get the solutions for Class 9th Maths all chapters exercise-wise and practise well for the second term exams.

 1. Fill in the blanks: